 Functional Limitations and Your Social Security Disability Claim

-Posted on behalf of Phillips Disability, P.C. on Aug 08, 2018 in SSD
+Posted on behalf of Dayes Law Firm PC on Aug 08, 2018 in SSD

 One of the most important factors in any Social Security Disability claim is your functional limitations.
 These are the limitations or things you are incapable of doing because of your disability.
 Your functional limitations are a primary component of the Residual Functional Capacity evaluation and can have a direct impact on whether your disability claim is approved.

-A skilled Social Security disability lawyer in Phoenix from Phillips Disability can help you with every aspect of applying for disability benefits, including documenting your functional limitations.
+A skilled Social Security disability lawyer in Phoenix from Dayes Law Firm PC can help you with every aspect of applying for disability benefits, including documenting your functional limitations.
 We can also explain how your functional limitations may impact your claim.

 Questions About Functional Limitations

 When you apply for benefits, the Social Security Administration (SSA) will try to determine your functional limitations.
 Some of the questions they will try to answer about your functional limitations include:

 The SSA will try to determine how much you can lift on a frequent or occasional basis.
 If you cannot lift that much, this might limit the types of jobs that you can do.